 Micky, you’re old enough to have fathered half the kids who are rioting these days.
-You must have seen some pretty dramatic changes in policing tactics and crowd control at demonstrations over the years?
+You must have seen some pretty dramatic changes in policing tactics and crowd control at demos over the years?

 Micky: A fucking lot!
-Back in my day it was a choice of “a nicking or a kicking.”
-Meaning, if you got nicked in a street-fight or if it kicked off at a demonstration the cops would pretty much act as judge and jury there and then.
+Back in my day it was a choice of “a nicking or a kicking”.
+Meaning if you got nicked in a street-fight or if it kicked off at a demo the cops would pretty much act as judge and jury there and then.
 Depending on the situation, and whether there were any photographers or press around, that might mean a weekend in the cells and up in court on the Monday morning, or getting the shit knocked out of you there and then.
 Whilst I’ve had countless experiences of the former I always preferred it when you just got a beating and could then fuck off to lick your wounds in the boozer.
-Thing is, if you got arrested, more often than not you’d experience a “slip on the stairs” and end up in court with your face black and blue on the Monday morning anyway.
+Thing is, if you got nicked, more often than not you’d experience a “slip on the stairs” and end up in court with your face black and blue on the Monday morning anyway.